R. C. O. Benjamin: Murder

-On October 2, 1900, he was murdered while helping to register blacks to vote in Lexington.
+On October 2, 1900, Benjamin was murdered while helping to register blacks to vote in Lexington.
 That day he chastised a white man, Michael Moynahan, for harassing a group of black men registering to vote.
 Moynahan beat Benjamin with a revolver, and was then arrested for assault.
 When Moynahan was released from jail that evening, he went to Benjamin's house and awaited his return.
 When Benjamin returned and saw Moynahan, he turned to run.
 Moynahan then shot Benjamin in the back six times.
 At his trial, Moynahan pleaded not-guilty for reasons of self defense and the case was dismissed.

 His life in Lexington is the subject of historic fiction told in first person narratives in the novel A Wounded Snake by Joseph G. Anthony.

 Benjamin was buried in Lexington's African Cemetery No. 2.
 In 1910, a monument was dedicated at his grave site.